Johannes Musaeus

 Johannes Musaeus (7 February 1613 – 4 May 1681) was a German Protestant theologian.

 Education

 After visiting the Latin school in Arnstadt he studied at the University of Erfurt starting from 1633 in the Arts Faculty and in Jena with Damiel Stahl.
 In 1634 he received the Magister Artium, studying theology under Georg Grosshain, producing a thesis entitled: Disputatio Apologetica In qua Germanica B. Lutheri versio adversus Georgium Holzaium Jesuitam Ingolstad. defenditur In causa De Cultu Divino Enoschi.
 In 1643 he became professor of history and poetry.
 He obtained a doctorate to 1646 in theology and changed to the Theological Faculty.

 Career

 He fought against the catholic controversial theologians V. Erbermann, J. Kedde, and Jacobus Masenius, and positioned himself against Socinianism.
 He was founder of the Jenenser Richtung followed by orthodox Lutherans.

+Family

+His daughter Anna Catharina Musäus married his student Johann Wilhelm Baier.
+Through this marriage, Musäus was the grandfather of physician Johann Jacob Baier, and theologians Johann David Baier and Johann Wilhelm Baier Junior.